The Handy Bt Trait table is a corn farmer's best friend.

-"I just couldn't keep track of the Bt traits," DiFonzo, a Michigan State entomologist, recalls.
+"I just couldn't keep track of the Bt traits," DiFonzo, a Michigan State entomologist, recalled.
 "So, the initial goal of it was just to track them for myself."

-By 2009, that table had expanded -- six traits, and 14 corn hybrid packages.
+By 2009, the table had expanded -- six traits, and 14 corn hybrid packages.
 "Then people started asking to use it -- 'Can I have your table?
 Can I use your table?'"
-DiFonzo says.
+DiFonzo said.
 "So, I just started giving it away."

-With help from Eileen Cullen, an entomologist at the University of Wisconsin at the time, and later on, Patrick Porter, a Texas A&M entomologist, DiFonzo built the Handy Bt Trait Table into a dense, information-packed powerhouse of a farmer tool.
+With help from Eileen Cullen, an entomologist at the University of Wisconsin at the time, and later, Patrick Porter, a Texas A&M entomologist, DiFonzo built the Handy Bt Trait Table into a dense, information-packed powerhouse of a farmer tool.

 Now, DiFonzo and Porter update and publish the table every year and post it online, along with companion guides on sweet corn traits and insect resistance.